 Canare BNC plugs--true 75 ohm plugs of the highest quality--are available on all of the cables above, and of course we can put BNCs on both ends of the cable or BNCs at one end and RCAs at the other.
 On our pricing/order page, just be sure to select BNC/BNC or RCA/BNC when adding the cable to your shopping cart.
 View Canare's description and specs for these BNC plugs.

-Our non-bundled component video cables, such as 1694A and 1505F, are delivered as three separate cables of identical length, with color-coded boots.
+Our component video cables are delivered as three separate cables of identical length, with color-coded boots.
 If you prefer cables which are grouped together in a common jacket, we also offer Techflex, a black plastic braided covering similar to a "finger trap," on component video cables up to twelve feet long.
 Techflex adds one dollar per foot to the cost of any cable assembly above.
 Note: Techflex does not provide any performance advantage; it's purely a convenience/appearance add-on.